If You Are Being Abused

 - Change the locks on doors and windows (if the abuser has a key or access to a key).

-- Increase the police’s ability to find your house by having a large visible street address outside the house.
+- Make it easier for someone to locate your house by having a large visible street address outside the house.

 - Obtain a P.O.
 Box and forward all your mail to it.